 A typical breast massage session consists of using Thai traditional style massage for about twenty minutes, complemented with a warm Thai herbal compress treatment for about forty minutes.

-Tagged: Childbirth, Midwifery, Postnatal Care, Postpartum Care, Thai Medicine, Thai Midwifery, Topic Thai Herbal Compress, Topic Thai Traditional Midwifery, Traditional Child Care, Traditional Thai Postpartum Care
+Tagged: Childbirth, Midwifery, Postnatal Care, Postpartum Care, Thai Medicine, Thai Midwifery, Topic Thai Massage Treatments, Topic Thai Traditional Midwifery, Traditional Child Care, Traditional Thai Postpartum Care